 - (a) The BMPs may be located on-site or off-site as part of a regional storm water device, practice or system. - (b) Post-construction runoff within a non-navigable surface water that flows into a BMP, such as a wet detention pond, is not required to meet the performance standards of this ordinance.
-Post-construction BMPs may be located in non-navigable surface waters. - (c) Except as allowed under par. (d), post-construction runoff from new development shall meet the post-construction performance standards prior to entering a navigable surface water. - (d) Post-construction runoff from any development within a navigable surface water that flows into a BMP is not required to meet the performance standards of this ordinance if: - 1.
+Post-construction BMPs may be located in non-navigable surface waters. - (c) Except as allowed under subsection (d) below, post-construction runoff from new development shall meet the post-construction performance standards prior to entering a navigable surface water.

+- (d) Post-construction runoff from any development within a navigable surface water that flows into a BMP is not required to meet the performance standards of this ordinance if: - 1.
 The BMP was constructed prior to the effective date of this ordinance and the BMP either received a permit issued under ch.
-30, Stats., or the BMP did not require a ch.
 30, Wis.
+Stats., or the BMP did not require a ch.
+30, Wis.
 Stats., permit; and - 2.
-The BMP is designed to provide runoff treatment from future upland development. - (e) Runoff from existing development, redevelopment and in-fill areas shall meet the postconstruction performance standards in accordance with this paragraph.

-- 1. To the maximum extent practicable, BMPs shall be located to treat runoff prior to discharge to navigable surface waters. - 2.
+The BMP is designed to provide runoff treatment from future upland development. - (e) Runoff from existing development, redevelopment and in-fill areas shall meet the post-construction performance standards in accordance with this paragraph. - 1.
+To the maximum extent practicable, BMPs shall be located to treat runoff prior to discharge to navigable surface waters. - 2.
 Post-construction BMPs for such runoff may be located in a navigable surface water if allowable under all other applicable federal, state and local regulations such as ch.
 NR 103, Wis.
 Adm.
 Code and ch.
 30, Wis.
 Stats. - (f) The discharge of runoff from a BMP, such as a wet detention pond, or after a series of such BMPs is subject to this chapter. - (g) The Director of Public Works or his designee may approve off-site management measures provided that all of the following conditions are met: - 1.
 The Director of Public Works or his designee determines that the post-construction runoff is covered by a storm water management system plan that is approved by the City of Marshfield and that contains management requirements consistent with the purpose and intent of this ordinance. - 2.
 The off-site facility meets all of the following conditions: - a.
 The facility is in place. - b.
 The facility is designed and adequately sized to provide a level of storm water control equal to or greater than that which would be afforded by on-site practices meeting the performance standards of this ordinance. - c.
 The facility has a legally obligated entity responsible for its long-term operation and maintenance. - (h) Where a regional treatment option exists such that the Director of Public Works or his designee exempts the applicant from all or part of the minimum on-site storm water management requirements, the applicant shall be required to pay a fee in an amount determined in negotiation with the Director of Public Works or his designee.
-In determining the fee for post-construction runoff, the Director of Public Works or his designee shall consider an equitable distribution of the cost for land, engineering design, construction, and maintenance of the regional treatment option. - (6) ALTERNATE REQUIREMENTS.
-The Director of Public Works or his designee may establish storm water management requirements more stringent than those set forth in this section if the Director of Public Works or his designee determines that an added level of protection is needed to protect sensitive resources. - (7) MAINTENANCE OF EFFORT: For redevelopment sites where the redevelopment will be replacing older development that was subject to post-construction performance standards of NR 151 in effect on or after October 1, 2004, the responsible party shall maintain the existing level of control for TSS, infiltration and peak flow reduction, or meet the redevelopment standards of ss.
-NR 151.122 to 151.125, whichever is more stringent.
+In determining the fee for post-construction runoff, the Director of Public Works or his designee shall consider an equitable distribution of the cost for land, engineering design, construction, and maintenance of the regional treatment option.

+(6) ALTERNATE REQUIREMENTS.
+The Director of Public Works or his designee may establish storm water management requirements more stringent than those set forth in this section if the Director of Public Works or his designee determines that an added level of protection is needed to protect sensitive resources.

 Sec.
 25-28.
-Permitting Requirements, Procedures and Fees.
+Permitting Requirements, Procedures and Fees